S-H-GAMELINKS/vscode-kanayago/README.md

    - In VSCode, press `Ctrl+Shift+P` and run `Extensions: Install from VSIX...`
    - Select the downloaded `.vsix` file

-### From Marketplace (Coming Soon)
+### From Marketplace

-Search for "Kanayago LSP" in the VSCode extensions marketplace.
+Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=S-H-GAMELINKS.vscode-kanayago) or search for "VSCode Kanayago" in the VSCode extensions marketplace.

 ## Configuration